patricksavalle/devops-project-template/content/planning-method.md

 ## Best Practices

+- [ ] Building large or functionally complex applications without a good functional design is not a good plan

-- Scrum is a good default if the problem has natural modularity (see [Project Plan](project-plan.md))
+- [ ] Scrum is a good default if the application has clear natural increments (e.g. the screens of UI's or endpoints of API's) (see [Project Plan](project-plan.md))

-- Progressively move to Scrumban en ultimately Kanban (team-less crowdsourcing) as functionality stabilizes
+- [ ] Progressively move to Scrumban en ultimately Kanban (team-less crowdsourcing) as functionality stabilizes

-- Include an architect in the team, he can also be the DevOps coach
+- [ ] Include an architect in the team, certainly if he can also be the DevOps coach

-- Experienced teams don't need a Scrum-master they are the Scrum-master
+- [ ] Experienced teams don't need a Scrum-master they are the Scrum-master

-- Allocate 50% of the board to the other parts of the DevOps process, often non-functionals
+- [ ] Allocate 50% of the board to the non-functionals in the DevOps process, not for the PO to control

 ## Waterfall